Quantifying the Persona Effect in LLM Simulations: Abstract

 \section{Abstract}

-Large language models (LLMs) have shown remarkable promise in simulating human language use and behavior.
-In this study, we delve into the intersection of persona variables and the capability of LLMs to simulate different perspectives.
-We find that persona variables can explain <10\% variance in annotations in existing subjective NLP datasets.
-Nonetheless, incorporating them via prompting in LLMs provides modest improvement.
-Persona prompting is most effective on data samples where disagreements among annotators are frequent yet confined to a limited range.
-A linear correlation exists: the more persona variables influence human annotations, the better LLMs predictions are using persona prompting.
-However, when the utility of persona variables is low (i.e., explaining <10\% of human annotations), persona prompting has little effect.
-Most subjective NLP datasets fall into this category, casting doubt on simulating diverse perspectives in the current NLP landscape.
+Large language models (LLMs) have shown remarkable promise in simulating human language and behavior.
+This study investigates how integrating persona variables—demographic, social, and behavioral factors—impacts LLMs' ability to simulate diverse perspectives.
+We find that persona variables account for <10\% variance in annotations in existing subjective NLP datasets.
+Nonetheless, incorporating persona variables via prompting in LLMs provides modest but statistically significant improvements.
+Persona prompting is most effective in samples where many annotators disagree, but their disagreements are relatively minor.
+Notably, we find a linear relationship in our setting: the stronger the correlation between persona variables and human annotations, the more accurate the LLM predictions are using persona prompting.
+In a zero-shot setting, a powerful 70b model with persona prompting captures 81\% of the annotation variance achievable by linear regression trained on ground truth annotations.
+However, for most subjective NLP datasets, where persona variables have limited explanatory power, the benefits of persona prompting are limited.\footnote{Code and data will be released at \url{https://github.com/cambridgeltl/persona_effect}}